This cleansing paleo Thai Inspired Vegetable Chicken Detox Soup features a balanced flavor profile and is packed with nutrition.

 - Heat the coconut oil in a 5-quart pot over medium-high to high heat.
 Once hot, add the chicken and cook until starting to brown.

 - Add the stock, tomatoes, coconut cream, carrot, celery, onion, garlic, ginger, fish sauce, coconut aminos, turmeric, black pepper, and salt.
-Bring up to a boil, and then cover the pot, turn the heat down, and simmer until the vegetables are tender, about 20 to 30 minutes.
+Bring up to a boil, and then cover the pot, turn the heat down, and simmer until the vegetables are tender, about 20 minutes.

 - Turn off the heat and stir in the kale, continuing to stir until it’s wilted, about 1 minute.